 The original Lincoln Continental was a one-off design based on the Lincoln Zephyr for Edsel Ford to drive on vacation in 1939.
 Interest in the car was high and the Continental went into production in 1939 — mostly cabriolets but a few coupes were also made.
 Over the years, the Continental name has served different roles, from the top trim level to a base model.
 In 1956 the Lincoln Continental Mark II launched Continental as a separate division.
 The Mark II was the most expensive car ever produced by Ford and only lasted for two years, when Continental merged back with Lincoln.
 Lincoln Continental models were produced from 1958 until the Continental was discontinued after the 2002 model year.

-The Continental returns to the Lincoln lineup as the flagship of Ford’s luxury brand with a focus on quiet luxury and elegance.
-The new Continental will offer a 3.0-liter twin-turbocharged V6 engine that is exclusive to Lincoln and expected to produce 400 horsepower and 400 lb-ft of torque.
+The Continental returned to the Lincoln lineup last year as the flagship of Ford’s luxury brand with a focus on quiet luxury and elegance.
+The new Continental offers a 3.0-liter twin-turbocharged V6 engine that produces 400 horsepower and 400 lb-ft of torque.
 The available all-wheel-drive system incorporates Dynamic Torque Vectoring to transfer torque between the rear wheels when cornering for better handling and stability.
 The focus of the interior is a quiet and relaxing experience for all passengers and offers available Perfect Position seats that can be adjusted up to 30 different ways with heating, cooling and available massage functions.
 The rear seats offer available adjustable recline, heating, cooling and massage as well.
 The outside door handles are an interesting and unique design element, moved from the traditional position in the door to the chrome trim below the windows and operated by microprocessor-controlled E-latch electronic door handle that releases the door; an available auto-cinch feature secures the door when closed gently.

 1990 Mazda Miata